 Strong ligaments attach to the vertebrae.
 These ligaments give extra support and strength to the spine.
-Various muscles also go round, and are attached to, various parts of the spine.
+Various muscles also go around, and are attached to, various parts of the spine.
 (The muscles and ligaments are not shown in the diagram below, for simplicity.)

 Note: this leaflet is about a 'slipped' (prolapsed) disc in the lower back (the lumbar spine).
 There is a separate leaflet about disc problems in the neck, called Cervical Spondylosis.

 Who gets a slipped disc?

 Bouts of back pain are very common.
 However, less than 1 in 20 cases of sudden-onset (acute) back pain are due to a 'slipped' (prolapsed) disc.
 (Most cases of back pain are classed as simple low back pain.
 This is thought to be caused by a minor problem in a muscle, ligament, or other structure in the back - for example, a strained muscle.
-See separate leaflet called Back and Spine Pain for a general overview of the different types of back pain.)
+See the separate leaflet called Back and Spine Pain for a general overview of the different types of back pain.)

 The most common age to develop a prolapsed disc is between 30 and 50 years.
 Twice as many men as women are affected.
 A prolapsed disc is rare in anyone under 20 years of age.
-For information and advice on back pain in young people, see separate leaflet called Back Pain in Children.
+For information and advice on back pain in young people, see the separate leaflet called Back Pain in Children.

 What causes a slipped disc?